Part 5101 - Federal Acquisition Regulation System

 (2) The DASA(P) will customize the departmental review requirements on a case-by-case basis..

 (3) In accordance with FAR 3.104-4(a), the ASA(ALT) has authorized personnel within the Office of the DASA(P), the Office of the Army General Counsel, and other personnel designated by the DASA(P) to receive full access to contractor bid or proposal information and source selection information in connection with such review.
-The contracting officer, under SCO direction, shall ensure the Virtual Contracting Enterprise Paperless Contract File contains all documents related to the proposed contractual action.
-(See 5104.802 Contract files).
+The Contracting officer, under SCO direction, shall ensure the Virtual Contracting Enterprise Paperless Contract File contains all documents related to the proposed contractual action.
+(See AFARS 5104.802 Contract files).

 (b) The DASA(P), as Enterprise HCA, or other Army HCAs may appoint Program or Project-specific SCOs in conjunction with this subpart.
-(See 5101.693-90)
+(See AFARS 5101.693-90)

 5101.602-2 Responsibilities.